silentDoc/processing_gfx/NoiseTheory/relatedtopicsapplications.md

 </p>
 </div>

 Why did Ken Perlin come up with something so similar to existing interpolators?

-I guess the answer has to be computational efficiency.
+Aside from the properties of the function itself that will be reviewed lated, I guess the answer has to be computational efficiency.
 The original article is from the 80s and back then we were used to count processor cycles to speed up things ;).

 Perlin original fade function can be computed like this: